Trade

 Trade in colonial objects continues to this day.
 Therefore, provenance research can sometimes include dealers who began operations after the colonial period or auctions that took place recently.

-##Provenance research Compared to the trade in Western art, the archives of dealers in ethnographics and non-Western objects are less often preserved in archival institutions.
+Compared to the trade in Western art, the archives of dealers in ethnographic objects and non-Western objects are less often preserved in archival institutions.
 When dealers traded in both genres of art, sometimes only archives relating to Western art appear to have been preserved.
 When company archives do survive, they are usually in the archives of the municipality where the company was located.
 The RKD (Netherlands Institute for Art History) and the National Archives also keep some archives of dealers in colonial art.

 Due to privacy laws, auction houses do not reveal the names of contributors for auctions that took place less than 50 years ago.
 Still, it pays to inquire, if only to get a rough description of the contributor.
 International auction houses, such as Christie's and Sotheby's, have specialized staff who provide information on provenance research.
 An important source are catalogs of auctions in non-western objects.
 The two largest libraries in this field, those of the RKD and Rijksmuseum, also have annotated catalogs, sometimes with notes on the objects, buyers and sellers.